 - Pilates.
 Focused on creating and improving mental acuteness and core strength, Pilates helps you to maintain a properly aligned spine.
 Pilates engages your body through deliberate and controlled motion.
 Like swimming, it’s low impact and helps to shape and tone your body.

 - Yoga.
 Gentle yoga poses, like cat-cow sequence, child’s pose, or upward-facing dog, are easy on the back.
-Many of the basic provide quick pain relief and helps you to open up your back and stretch muscles that may have become tight from sitting.
+Many of the basic poses provide quick pain relief and help you to open up your back and stretch muscles that may have become tight from sitting.

 - Stretching.
-Daily stretches before you get out of bed can help to relive pain associated with sciatic by warming the muscles fo use.
+Daily stretches before you get out of bed can help to relieve pain associated with sciatica by warming the muscles for use.
 Stretches should be eased into and done with care.